kcole93/kcole93/README.md

 - 💻 Skilled in data analytics, performance metrics, and modern web technologies like Astro and Vue.js.
 Member of the Astro [`@support-squad`](https://astro.build/chat).

-- 🚀 Seeking opportunities in data analysis, technical project management or web development roles in private ventures aimed at social good.
+- 🚀 Seeking opportunities in data analysis, technical project management or web development roles in public and private ventures aimed at social good.

 - 🌐 Learn more about me at my [personal website](https://kevin-cole.com/), or [connect with me on LinkedIn](https://www.linkedin.com/in/kcole93/).